-The Provider Directory lists our network providers and durable medical equipment suppliers.
+The Provider Directory lists our current network providers and durable medical equipment suppliers.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.

 You must use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which El Paso Health Advantage Dual SNP (HMO D-SNP) authorizes use of out-of-network providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which El Paso Health Medicare Advantage Dual (HMO D-SNP) authorizes use of out-of-network providers.

-The most recent list of providers and suppliers is also available on our website at ephmedicare.com.
+The most recent list of providers and suppliers is available on our website at ephmedicare.com.

-If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hard copy Provider Directories will be mailed to you within three business days.